leozqi/blog/content/blog/math-for-eng.md

 > They make themselves, when the nature of the subject has developed itself.
 >
 > - Oliver Heaviside

+Topics to be covered:

+- Calculus up to differential equations
+- Signal theory
+- Linear algebra
+- Complex analysis, residue theorem (Needham)
+- Eigenvectors, Gram-Schmidt on inner product spaces, Hilbert spaces
+- Functional analysis (Kreyszig)
+- Dynamics (Strogatz, Hale & Kocak)
+- Statistics, and stochastic processes
+- Calculus of variations and lagrange multipliers
+- Perturbation theory
+- Dominant balance and saddle-point/steepest descent (analytic approximation)
+- Wavelets (signal processing)
+- Information and coding theory (McKay, Princeton Companion to Applied Mathematics)
+- Analytic approximation (Bender, orszag)

+# Engineering units

+{% definition(ref="Radian") %}
+A unit of angle measure, defined such that one radian is the angle subtended at the centre of a circle by an arc equal in length to the radius.
+{% end %}

+_Dimensional analysis_ is the analysis of relationships between different physical quantities by identifying their base quantities and the units of measurement, and tracking these dimensions as calculations are performed.

 # Formal power series